Inversion Sets and Quotient Root Systems: Inflation on subsets of positive roots

 \begin{proof} The statement about $I \cap J$ is straightforward.
-The proof about $I \cup J$ is an immediate consequence of the fact that, for any $K \subset S$ and any non-zero $\nu \in R/K$, the set $\pi_K^{-1}(\nu)$ is connected by elements of $K$, which is a consequence of Proposition \ref{prop: existence of paths}. \end{proof}
+The proof about $I \cup J$ is an immediate consequence of the fact that, for any $K \subseteq S$ and non-zero $\nu \in R/K$, any two elements of $\pi_K^{-1}(\nu) \cap R^+$ may be joined by a path with steps in $K$, which is a consequence of Proposition~\ref{proposition: existence of paths}. \end{proof}

-\subsection{Canonical Form}
+\subsection{Canonical form}

 The aim of this subsection is to provide a canonical way to describe a subset of $R^+$ as an inflation.
+Recalling from Remark~\ref{Remark:inflations for reducible} that any inflation in a reducible system $R$ can be viewed naturally as a disjoint union of inflations within the irreducible components of $R$, we persist with the global assumption that $R$ is irreducible.